 Typography is often chosen carefully to enhance the theme of the infographic.

 Focal Point.
 This is typically the headline at the top of the infographic, typically enclosed in a visually compelling graphic.

-Sometimes, though, the point of focus will be on a graphic in the center of the infographic, such as this one about Baking Emergencies.
+Sometimes, though, the point of focus will be on a graphic in the center of the infographic.

 Headline.
 Headlines are typically short, clever, and intriguing enough to compel someone to read more and entice people to share the infographic.